geotools/geotools/docs/user/welcome/upgrade.rst

 GeoTools 21.x
 -------------

-GeoTools 21 is the first is compatible with Java 8 and Java 11.
+GeoTools 21 is the first release compatible with Java 8 and Java 11.

 Restructured Library
 ^^^^^^^^^^^^^^^^^^^^